Proverbs 27

 A life shaped by wisdom brings honor to mentors and silences the accusations of those who oppose righteousness.

-11 Be wise, my son, and bring joy to my heart, then I can answer my tormentor.
+11 Be wise, my son, and bring joy to my heart, so that I can answer him who taunts me.

 Proverbs 27:12